 Alcohol Consumption & Dram Shop Investigations

 Robson Forensic is equipped to provide the full range of expertise required towards the resolution of claims and litigation involving the abuse or misuse of alcohol and other drugs.
-Our firm includes experts in toxicology, dram shop, premises security, police practices, and restaurant operations, all of whom are nationally-recognized leaders in their fields.
+Our firm includes experts in toxicology, dram shop, premises security and police practices, all of whom are nationally-recognized leaders in their fields.

 For more information submit an inquiry or contact the author of this article.